PSPDFKit/awesome-nutrient/README.md

 - [Android Catalog](https://github.com/PSPDFKit/pspdfkit-android-catalog) - A wide variety of examples what PSPDFKit for Android can do.
 Clone it and play with it.

 ## Windows
-- [Using PSPDFKit for Web in WinUI3 app](/windows/pspdfkit-with-winui3) - Learn how to use web SDK in WinUI3 app or any app that supports WebView2.
+- [Using Nutrient Web SDK in WinUI3 app](/windows/pspdfkit-with-winui3) - Learn how to use web SDK in WinUI3 app or any app that supports WebView2.

 ## Cross-Platform